charitha22/hybf-cc23-artifact/README.md

 In order to run HyBF and the different branch fusion techniques, we first need to build the LLVM compiler toolchain.
 We provide three helper scripts.

+The first script is optional, in case your system version of CMake is older than the minimum required version.
-The first (optional) script downloads a recent pre-bulit CMake
+This script downloads a recent pre-bulit CMake
 ```
 source scripts/install-cmake.sh
 ```

-The second script runs `cmake` with the appropriate flags.
+The second script runs CMake with the appropriate flags.
 ```
 bash scripts/run-cmake.sh
 ```